laravel-frontend-presets/material-dashboard/readme.md

 You have the option to edit the current logged in user's profile (change name, email and password).
 To access this page just click the "**User profile**" link in the left sidebar or by adding **/profile** in the url.

-The `App\Htttp\Controlers\ProfileController` handles the update of the user information.
+The `App\Http\Controllers\ProfileController` handles the update of the user information.

 ```
 public function update(ProfileRequest $request)